6 Questions on Sustainable Investing That You Need to Ask Your Financial Advisor

 A lot of investors believe that sustainable investing is only a trend that may not be able to withstand investing principles for the long-term.
 However, this is far from reality.
 Sustainable investing is centered on fair work opportunities, safe workplaces, pollution management, safety, and privacy, among other things, but it still works on the principles of traditional investing and financial analysis.
 These investments are as diverse and aggressive as other forms of investments.
 The only difference is that they keep in mind your moral code of conduct.
 You can ask your financial advisor to suggest a suitable investment tool depending on the time horizon of your goals.

-Question 3: How does sustainable investing principles affect a company?
+Question 3: How do sustainable investing principles affect a company?

 Sustainable investing practices have brought a considerable change in the way many industries and companies function.
 With growing awareness on issues such as climate change, employee diversity, and more, many companies have been questioned by shareholders.
 For instance, the multinational oil and gas company, Exxon Mobil has used fossil fuels as an energy source for its operations since its commencement.
 However, the company’s shareholders passed a resolution with a 62% vote in 2017 demanding the company to share a yearly report on its effect on climate change.
 These shareholders included names like Vanguard, California Teacher Retirement System, and State Street Global Investors, among others.
 It was discovered that the shareholders were all worried about the investment and financial impact of transitioning to a cleaner energy source since the company had primarily always used fossil fuels.